WATER DELIVERY SYSTEM

 STAGE 2 - PLEASE CONSERVE!
 All residents conserve water as the creek could be too muddy to pump, there has been a flood, or there are major repair issues.
 We are working hard to get us back pumping normally for your water needs.
 Thank you.

 The water is tested monthly and a copy of the results are sent directly to the Arizona Department of Environmental Quality ( ADEQ) which also conducts annual inspections to make sure the system is in compliance with all governmental standards.

-Bonita Water Company currently serves about 55 customers.
+Bonita Water Company currently serves about 62 customers as of 2022.

 Potable water is available to all properties in Bonita Creek.
 The water is pumped from Bonita Creek near the forest service boundary and treated as follows: